teddymacn/CoreProfiler/README.md

 You can check the [mvc-ef-demo](https://github.com/teddymacn/CoreProfiler/tree/master/mvc-ef-demo) sample for how to enable profiling in a mvc + entityframeworkcore web application.

-You can check the [console-demo](https://github.com/teddymacn/CoreProfiler/blob/master/console-demo) sample for how to use Serilog and JsonProfilingStorage to persist logs and [how to start/stop profiling in a non-web application](https://github.com/teddymacn/CoreProfiler/blob/master/console-demo/Program.cs).
+You can check the [console-demo](https://github.com/teddymacn/CoreProfiler/blob/master/console-demo) sample for how to use JsonProfilingStorage to persist logs and [how to start/stop profiling in a non-web application](https://github.com/teddymacn/CoreProfiler/blob/master/console-demo/Program.cs).